 You pay $5 for each new prescription item.

 You pay a small contribution to the cost of the medicines prescribed by your doctor — currently this is $5 for most items.
-If your medicine isn't fully subsidised, you might have to pay more.
+If your medicine is not fully subsidised, you might have to pay more.

-There is no $5 prescription charge for children under 13.
+Note: There is no $5 prescription charge for children under 14.

 Prescription subsidy scheme

-Once your or your family have collected 20 new prescription items in a year (starting from 1 February), you won’t have to pay for any new prescriptions until 1 February the following year.
+Once you or your family have collected 20 new prescription items in a year (starting from 1 February), you will not have to pay for any new prescriptions until 1 February the following year.

 If you’re struggling to manage everyday chores, a plan to increase your physical activity may be just what you need.
 Talk to your doctor or nurse about a Green Prescription, which is a plan to help you be more active and have a healthier diet.

 The prescription comes from your doctor or nurse and involves getting advice about increasing activity and managing your diet to improve your health in general.
-It doesn't replace taking medications.
+It does not replace taking medications.

 You’ll get help working out a programme that suits you from a trained support person and ongoing support if you need it.

 Green Prescriptions — Manatū Hauora Ministry of Health